Airbus sees China, Asia as recession buffer

 By Melanie Lee

-DALIAN, China Demand for new airplanes from China and Asia will provide Airbus with a buffer for growth in the event of a global recession resulting from Europe's debt crisis, the company's chief operating office said on Thursday.
+DALIAN, China, Sept 15 Demand for new airplanes from China and Asia will provide Airbus with a buffer for growth in the event of a global recession resulting from Europe's debt crisis, the company's chief operating office said on Thursday.

 "So far we have 1,000 net orders (from Europe) at the end of August and the air traffic is still good," Fabrice Bregier told Reuters in an interview.